cssinjs/jss/docs/react-jss-hoc.md

 #### Theming

-The idea is that you define a theme, wrap your application with `ThemeProvider` and pass the `theme` object to `ThemeProvider`.
-Later you can access theme in your styles creator function and using a `useTheme()` hook.
+The idea is that you define a theme, wrap your application with `ThemeProvider` and pass the `theme` to `ThemeProvider`.
+ThemeProvider will pass it over `context` to your styles creator function and your props.
 After that, you may change your theme, and all your components will get the new theme automatically.

-Under the hood `react-jss` uses a standalone `theming` solution for React.
-You can find [full docs in its repo](https://github.com/cssinjs/theming).
+Under the hood `react-jss` uses the unified CSSinJS `theming` solution for React.
+You can find [full docs in its repo](https://github.com/iamstarkov/theming).

 Usage of `ThemeProvider`: